 corrugations just aren’t so much fun anymore.

-Looking back 10 years later, I realise Desert Riders was the most amazing ride I’ve done in the Sahara.
-And looking again at the location of the Lost Tree (see map below), we were right Out There.
-The Sahara has become a dangerous place in the intervening decade and I don’t imagine I could ever repeat something like this.
+Looking back, I realise Desert Riders was the most amazing ride I’ve done in the Sahara.
+And looking again at the location of the Lost Tree (see map below), we were right out there, too.
+The Sahara has become a dangerous place in the intervening years and I don’t imagine I could ever repeat something like this.

-Not long after 1989 when the original Sahara Motorcycle Tour (SMT) described in the Desert Travels book staggered back home, a bitter civil war broke out in Algeria as the army annulled elections while unrelated nomad rebellions broke out in north Niger and Mali.
+Not long after 1989 when my Sahara Motorcycle Tour described in Desert Travels staggered back home, a bitter civil war broke out in Algeria as the army annulled elections and unrelated nomad rebellions broke out in the desert.
 At that time both Libya and Western Sahara to Mauritania were not accessible and so the brief Golden Age of independently exploring the Sahara came to an end.

 I looked at our route on a map the other day (a Google Map below) and realised there’s something to be said for the range of a 38-litre fuel tank after all!
 All things considered, we made a pretty good dvd of it too, and in that pre-youtube era it managed to get broadcast in a shorter form on National Geographic Channel.

-It was in Oued Samene – our famous four kilometre day – that the reality of riding 250kg slugs-on-stilts hit us.
+It was in Oued Samene – our famous 4km day – that the reality of riding our 250kg slugs-on-stilts hit us.
 But it was also our first cross-country (‘off piste’) ride down to the canyon’s north rim and it underlined the thrill of finding one’s own way over wild terrain.
 Exploration: you can’t beat it!

 Within sight of the Libyan border, Tarat wasn’t on our original itinerary either, but a fantastic piste.
-I’ve long wanted to do this one and I’d do it again.
-Water became a problem for us; the soak or ’tilmas’ at Imirhou village was nearly dry, and then the route south to Dider (the cover of the dvd) became extremely rocky, right up to the last couple of kilometres.
-I don’t normally say this (though I often think it!) but it was a relief to get back to the road and ride on to Djanet.
+I’ve long wanted to do this one and I’d love to do it again.
+Water became a problem for us; the soak or ’tilmas’ at Imirhou village was nearly dry, and then the route south to Dider (left) became extremely rocky, right up to the last couple of kilometres.
+I don’t normally say this (though I often think it!), but it was a relief to get back to the road and ride on to Djanet.

-Here we decided we couldn’t be arsed with the 1500-km run to Tam and back for Niger visas, so we took on the Lost Tree Excursion instead.
-Out of town, amazingly we covered the 300km to the Erg Killian fuel dump in one glorious day – all off-piste through beautiful country – especially wonderful after the rock bashing and bike hauling of the previous week.
+Here we decided we couldn’t be arsed with the 1500-km run to Tam and back for Niger visas, so we took on the Lost Tree excursion instead.
+Leaving town, amazingly we covered the 300km to the Erg Killian fuel dump in one glorious day – all off-piste through beautiful country and especially wonderful after the rock bashing and bike hauling of the previous week.

-Next day on to the Tree (right) and all the way back to Killian we did a stonking 450 kms – a ride to remember.
+Next day on to the Tree (left and above) and all the way back to Killian we did a stonking 450 kms – a ride to remember.
 Then on back north from the cache to Bordj on the Djanet road – another great ride until Andy got puncture fever and DNFed with tyre troubles all the way home.
 Read his story here.

 So Jon and I took the regular route west to Tamanrasset as we were keen to have a closer look at Telertheba mountain.
 We rode up as close as we could over the rubble and Jon trekked right up to the base of the cliffs.
 But climbing this jagged ridge (it’s been done) would be tricky and as usual we were low on water and food.
 By the time we got to Tam we felt a bit unsatisfied.
 Having tasted the thrill of off-piste riding, corrugations just aren’t so much fun anymore.

-Jon and I parked up in Tam for a few days (it was Tabaski festival) when a Dutch KTM – a guy I met last year on the Med ferry – turned up with a couple of German mates heading for Djanet (via Killian as it happens, but with pickup support).
+Jon and I parked up in Tam for a few days (it was Tabaski festival) when a Dutch KTM – a guy I met last year – turned up with a couple of German mates heading for Djanet with pickup support.
 About ten days later they all got abducted in the Oued Samene region (along with 29 other tourists in various groups).
-Arjen and his 3 mates were released 6 months later and several stone lighter.
+Arjen and his three mates were released six months later and several stone lighter.
 One woman died of the heat on the plateau.
 Desert travel in Algeria has never really recovered from that event which has since spread all over the Sahara under the name of Al Qaeda of the Islamic Maghreb (AQIM).

-Then the above crash happened so that would all have to wait for another time, and with all the abductions that time may not be too soon.
-The party that started in the late 1970s is over.
+Then the above crash happened, so that would all have to wait for another time.
+With all the abductions that time may not be too soon.
+The party that started with Sahara adventuring in the late 1970s is over.
 Me, I’m just pleased I packed in all the Algeria I could in the good years.
 I still go back to the Sahara most years, but Desert Riders marked then end on an era in a fabulous place and the richest memories of my original desert travels.

 *We picked up the fuel in November 2005 during another visit.
 A bit of evaporation but 90% there after three hot summers on a rock.
 And in November 2007 I reached the amazing Amguid Crater on foot.